How Do I Get a CDL License?

 CDL school can seem intimidating at first, but hopefully our CDL school Q & A with David Harper helped answer some of your questions about CDL training.
 If you’re looking to explore your options for CDL schooling near you, check out our CDL Schools Finder here!

 Melton is one of the best trucking companies for new drivers.
 We welcome recent CDL school graduates and CDL A drivers that have not had any over-the-road (OTR) driving experience.
 Once you obtain your license, we can make your transition to a driver much easier with our Pre-Hire and Tuition Reimbursement Programs.
-Click here to learn more!
+You can view Melton’s flatbed driving job page here to learn more about what you need to become a trucker.